NetBurner 3.5.6

 You are now in the serial configuration mode as indicated by the '>' character.
 Typing "help" will display the help menu.

-If we type the "ls" command we can see the next level of the tree is Config
+Typing the "ls" command displays the next level of the tree, which is Config

 option from DHCP to Static.
 To navigate to the next level you type in the name of that level.
 For example, to go to the Config